 I wanted to dive into this ministry when I first moved into Athens in early 2010.
 But God’s ways and timing are often baffling (Isaiah 55:8-9).
 So we started small with a handful of pastors and began building a foundation of trust, support, and vulnerability.
-Now, after more than five years of ministering in Athens these little monthly pastors prayer gatherings have continued to gain momentum.
+Now, after more than eight years of ministering in Athens these little monthly pastors prayer gatherings have continued to gain momentum.
 My passion, calling and intent has remained the same.
-But now is the time to mobilize prayer across this city.
+But now Senior Pastors are meeting together to pray into and discussion racial issues.
+Student Pastors, Worship Pastors, Group’s Pastors and Executive Pastors from across our city now get together to pray.
+Campus Ministers from across UGA also meet up to pray.
+Now is the time to mobilize prayer across this city.
 I have been told that nothing like this has ever happened in Athens.
 The exciting thing is that I am not alone.
 There are a lot of praying pockets of people across this city and we are all excited as God has begun connecting us together!

 While in Australia, as a church growth consultant with CRM (Church Resource Ministries), God brought me to a place of holy frustration.
 The churches we were working with were growing in size but not necessarily in faith.
 It was at this point that my private prayer ministry became public.
 I started working with pastors to help them nurture a passionate faith as well as mobilizing and training a praying people.
 In one of the cities I was in, because of the pastors praying together they joined forces to host evangelistic campaigns, and even jointly purchased a café to work out of to reach the city.
 God said that where there is unity, there is blessing (Psalm 133).